 The Social Security Administration (SSA) offers Social Security Disability Insurance (SSDI) to workers who have continually contributed to the Social Security system.
-Supplemental Security Income (SSI) benefits low-income workers who have been disabled.
+Supplemental Security Income (SSI) benefits low-income workers who have become disabled.
 It’s easy to consider why you think you are eligible for these benefits, but it can also be beneficial to consider the following reasons why you may not be eligible.
-If you need legal advice concerning your disability income, consult a Greensboro disability benefits lawyer from Lewis & Keller, proudly serving North Carolina for over two decades.
+If you need legal advice concerning your disability income, consult a Lewis & Keller social security disability lawyer in Greensboro, North Carolina.

 1. The Duration or Severity of Your Disability is Not Great Enough

 The SSA evaluates each case individually in order to determine whether your specific impairment qualifies you for SSDI or SSI benefits.
 In general, the SSA requires that your injury or disability causes you severe limitations or impairments in order to qualify.
 They also stipulate that your injury is severe enough to affect you for at least a year or to eventually result in death.
 SSI applicants who are blind are the only exception to this duration requirement.

 2. You Have Not Followed the Therapy Guidelines